-Yet, what is the Roman religious tradition that Augustine absorbed so unwillingly into his conceptualization of love?
-In her dissertation, Augustine’s “tripartite hierarchy” of love seems to point to Arendt’s answer to this question.
+Yet, what was the Roman religious tradition that Augustine absorbed so unwillingly into his conceptualization of love?
+In her dissertation, Arendt’s answer to this question seems to point to Augustine’s “tripartite hierarchy”.
 This “hierarchy” of love simply reiterates the Roman translation of the Greek concepts of love – storge, eros, and agape.
-These concepts correspond to the Roman amor, dilectio, caritas, which Augustine uses, according to Arendt, rather “loosely.”
+These concepts correspond to the Roman amor, dilectio, and caritas, which Augustine uses, according to Arendt, rather “loosely.”
 Augustine then takes:

-“amor to designate desire and craving (that is, for love in its largest, least specific sense); dilectio to designate the love of self and neighbor; and caritas to designate the love of God and the “highest good.”
+amor to designate desire and craving (that is, for love in its largest, least specific sense); dilectio to designate the love of self and neighbor; and caritas to designate the love of God and the “highest good.

-In alignment with his Roman sources, Augustine presents here an order of love.
-This order, or “hierarchy”, relates to “what is above us (supra nos), what is beside us (inxta nos), and finally what is beneath us (infra nos).”
-The first indicates god, the second points to our neighbor, and the third relates to the (physical) body.
+In line with his Roman sources, Augustine presents here an order of love.
+This order, or “hierarchy,” relates to “what is above us (supra nos), what is beside us (inxta nos), and finally what is beneath us (infra nos).”
+The first indicates God, the second points to our neighbor, and the third relates to the (physical) body.

-One of the main outcomes of Augustine’s reposing on such a Roman “hierarchy of love” lies in the inconsistencies that Arendt attributes to his thought and that is a result of a fusion between two elements.
-The first element relates to a separation between two forms of love: worldly and godly, when the godly love represents the “highest good.”
-Here, Augustine still holds to a dichotomy between the godly (the “highest good”) and the worldly, in a way that demonstrates the sway of Platonic dualism over his thought, explaining also why he saw in Plato “closest to the Christian faith.”
-I will return to Arendt’s engagement with dualism later in this chapter as I find it representing of her visit to the trope of gnosis.
-Here it is important to note that on the basis of such a dualism, Augustine makes a case for two forms of love that are separated from each other: desire, that Augustine terms “cupiditas”, and “caritas” that stands for a “right love.”
-The first (desire) represents “the root of all evil” in its being an appetite that clings to temporal and transit, objects.
-The second (“caritas”) “seeks eternity and the absolute future” and represents the human relation with the eternal, transcendent and divine.
-The dichotomy between these two forms of love goes on to include the difference between the “love of God and love of neighbor” (caritas) and “love of the world and love of this age (speculum)” (cupiditas).
+Augustine’s adoption of a Roman “hierarchy of love” leads to inconsistencies that Arendt attributes to the result of a fusion between two elements.
+The first element relates to a separation between two forms of love: worldly and divine, with divine love representing the “highest good.”
+Here, Augustine still holds to a dichotomy between the divine (the “highest good”) and the worldly, in a way that demonstrates the sway of Platonic dualism over his thought, also explaining why he saw Plato as being “closest to the Christian faith.”
+I will return to Arendt’s engagement with dualism later in this chapter, as I consider it representative of her use of the trope of gnosis.
+Here it is important to note that on the basis of such dualism, Augustine makes a case for two forms of love that are separate: desire, which Augustine terms “cupiditas,” and “caritas,” which stands for “right love.”
+The first (desire) represents “the root of all evil” in its being an appetite that clings to temporal and transitional objects.
+The second (“caritas”) “seeks eternity and the absolute future” and represents the human relation with the eternal, transcendent, and divine.
+The dichotomy between these two forms of love also includes the difference between the “love of God and love of neighbor” (“caritas”) and “love of the world and love of this age (speculum)” (“cupiditas”).

-The second, contradicting element, however, relates to a classification of three spheres of love – physical, social and divine – all three indicating forms of presence of godly love in the world.
-Here godly love is described not in terms of dualism (godly vs. worldly) but rather as constantly present also within the physical or social experiences in and of the world.
-Any understanding of the physical and social capacities, to follow this idea through, makes sense only as a form of theology that relates to the divine presence in the world in its three different modalities (physical, social and mythic).
+The second, contradicting element, however, relates to the classification of three spheres of love – physical, social, and divine – all three indicating forms of presence of divine love in the world.
+Here divine love is described not in terms of dualism (divine versus worldly) but rather as constantly present within all physical and social experiences in and of the world, too.
+A form of theology can be observed here that relates to the belief that there is divine presence in the world in three different modalities (physical, social, and mythic).